Taotaoop/Taotaoop.github.io/README.md

 ## FAQ
 Q: Why is Markdown better than a word processor

 A: Markdown is a lightweight markup language.
-It is easier and faster than word processor, and it guaranteed to open in the same format at anywhere.
+It is easier and faster than word processors, and it guarantees to open in the same format anywhere.

 Q: Why is my resume not in format?

 A: Make sure the baseurl and url are set up correctly in *_config.yml*.
 And check if your choice of theme is [supported](https://pages.github.com/themes/) on GitHub

-Q: Why hosting resume on GitHub?
+Q: Why host your resume on GitHub?

-A: Hosting resume on GitHub is a good way to demonstrate your programming skill to employers and it is easier for them to access your resume.
+A: Hosting your resume on GitHub is a good way to demonstrate your programming skill to employers and it is easier for them to access your resume.
 ## Concepts of Etter's Book
 ### Use Lightweight Markup
 - As Andrew Etter said in Modern Technical Writing *"One of the tenets of modern technical writing is that everyone is a contributor"*.
-Lightweight markup languages like Markdown elimnate the barriers of price, learning curve, and portability.
+Lightweight markup languages like Markdown eliminate the barriers of price, learning curve, and portability.
 First, the markdown content is human-readable in raw form, it is clear and easy to read and write.
-Second, markdown keep the consistent format on any system.
+Second, markdown keeps the consistent format on any system.
 No matter what text editor you use, you will always see the same effect.
-And because of this, Markdown can be easily transformed into other format such as PDF, HTML, DOCX, etc. These features of Markdown encourage people to contribute, as all barriers are removed.
-To encourage our audiences to use Markdown, the README and resume file of this project are both formatted in Markdown and a Markdown tutorial link is also included in [Step 5](#step-5-upload-resume-in-markdown-format).
+And because of this, Markdown can be easily transformed into other formats such as PDF, HTML, DOCX, etc. These features of Markdown encourage people to contribute, as all barriers are removed.
+To encourage our audiences to use Markdown, the README and resume files of this project are both formatted in Markdown and a Markdown tutorial link is also included in [Step 5](#step-5-upload-resume-in-markdown-format).
 ### Use Distributed Version Control
-- Andrew Etter has extolled the benefits of distributed version control system in his book.
+- Andrew Etter has extolled the benefits of distributed version control systems in his book.
 DVCS allows offline and concurrent work on the same file.
-It provides us the ability to track and recover any modifications of our project.
+It provides us with the ability to track and recover any modifications of our project.
 And it encourages developers to contribute or re-produce.
-Although it has some drawback but it is still a very powerful tool.
+Although it has some drawbacks but it is still a very powerful tool.
 In this project, we have demonstrated the use of GitHub and GitHub Desktop to create and edit our repository in [Step 3](#step-3-creat-a-repository), and [Step 7](#step-7-deploy-on-github).
 ### Make Static Websites
 - Andrew Etter also mentions the benefits of static websites.
 It is fast, simple, portable, and secure.
 Hosting static websites and GitHub pages has no server-side application dependencies, no databases, and nothing to install.
-The static website generator can provide us the ability to create static websites without much coding knowledge.
+The static website generator can provide us with the ability to create static websites without much coding knowledge.
 It will automatically generate a static website based on lightweight markup content and the theme of your choice.
 In this project, we demonstrate how to create a static website with Jekyll.
-Creating Jekyll template and changing the theme is done in [Step 4](#step-4-create-a-jekyll-template) and [Step 6](#step-6-change-the-theme)
+Creating the Jekyll template and changing the theme is done in [Step 4](#step-4-create-a-jekyll-template) and [Step 6](#step-6-change-the-theme)